‘Horrific violations’: Arab nations slam RSF killings in Sudan’s el-Fasher

 The RSF has not addressed the allegations against it.

 The paramilitary force grew out of the notorious government-backed/linked militia known as the Janjaweed, which carried out genocide during the Darfur conflict in the 2000s.
-The US has declared that the RSF and its allies have committed genocide in the current war.
+The US has also declared that the RSF and its allies have committed genocide in the current war.

 In comments in Malaysia on Monday, United Nations Secretary-General Antonio Guterres said the fall of el-Fasher marked a “terrible escalation” in the war and called for a cessation of foreign military support to the warring parties.